Internal alignment: 6 organizations outside of healthcare that have thriving company cultures

 What hospitals and health systems can learn from Zappos and beyond

-Recently, we’ve noticed our clients are increasingly interested in generating internal alignment for their hospital brands.
+Recently, we’ve noticed our clients are increasingly interested in building better culture for their hospital brands.
 To create a thriving company culture, organizations should focus their efforts on developing superior customer service – businesses cannot have one without the other.
 Since hospitals are relatively new to internal alignment practices, we decided to look outside of healthcare to see how other organizations keep their customers happy and their employees even happier.

 Here they are: